Mussolini: The Untold Story: Accuracy

 Mussolini's biographer, the Oxford historian Denis Mack Smith, detailed his objections to the series in an article for The Daily Telegraph.
 He felt that it glamorised Mussolini both in his private and his political life:

 Though the film does not say so, he was a bad husband and bad father who despised any kind of friendship and even when at home preferred to eat by himself...
 Mussolini despised women and consistently treated them with petty brutality, but to reveal that side of him might make unattractive viewing...
 Nor is there anything here of the ruthless man who ordered the execution of prisoners and the "extermination" by poison gas of whole villages in Africa...

 Mack Smith wrote that Petacci was given undue prominence in the story by the removal of the dictator's other mistresses.
 Regarding Scott's performance, he stated that in the scenes of Mussolini's public speeches the actor reproduced his mannerisms exactly, but on other occasions did not bother, and was too old considering that, in the period depicted, Mussolini became Italy's youngest prime minister.
-Pointing out that Scott's make-up omitted the protruberant wart that Mussolini made sure was not visible in photographs, (Note: Scott wore a false nose as part of his make-up.)
+Pointing out that Scott's make-up omitted the protuberant wart that Mussolini made sure was not visible in photographs, (Note: Scott wore a false nose as part of his make-up.)
 Mack Smith concluded that the series showed him according to his own self-image: "a decent, humane, affectionate person that he would have dearly liked the outside world to believe in".